Monday, May 28, 2012

 All Because of T.E.
 Lawrence

-I met Fussell as an incoming Freshmen at Rutgers College, still intoxicated (metaphorically) from my high school entrancement of T. E. Lawrence and the Seven Pillars of Wisdom.
+I met Fussell as an incoming Freshmen at Rutgers College, still intoxicated (metaphorically) from my high school reading of T. E. Lawrence's Seven Pillars of Wisdom.
 I had seen in the course catalogue that Fussell taught a class in literature of the First World War and I assumed Lawrence would be in it.
 I had no idea who Fussell was nor what the National Book Award was, so it was easy to go to his office hours to see if I could take the 300 level class as a freshmen (!) confident as I was in my knowledge of the Turkish campaign.
 He told me T.E was not in the curriculum, but invited me to sign up.
 As a freshman.
 The class was literary catnip for me, and brought me a treasured lifelong connection to Wilfred Owen, Siegfried Sassoon, Edmund Blunden, and Robert Graves's Goodbye to All That.

 A Birthday, Halloween, Mononucleosis, and A Dinner Invitation